 - Kitsap SCORE: The local branch of this national volunteer organization provides free and confidential business advice to entrepreneurs who are working to launch a new business or grow their existing businesses.
 Their volunteer mentors have extensive experience in a broad range of industries and specialties, and their mentoring services are available without charge.

 - Kitsap Community Resources BE$T Program: Works with entrepreneurs who are ready to start a new business or improve an existing one.BE$T is an approved Self-Employment Assistance Program (SEAP).

 - KEDA’s Washington Procurement Technical Assistance Center (PTAC): Part of the Washington State PTAC, we provide FREE and confidential business assistance and support to regional businesses in marketing and selling to federal, state and local government agencies and prime contractors.
 We also assist agencies, departments and primes in their efforts to comply with federal and state procurement diversity goals.

-- Coworking Spaces: There are five in Kitsap – find them all Startup Washington
+- Coworking Spaces: There are seven in Kitsap – find them all Startup Washington

 - State of the art coworking spaces – Kitsap is home to some of the region’s most innovative coworking communities including:

-- Vibe Coworks, Office Xpats, Spark Commons, Have-A-Space, The Spot and Bremerton Work Space.
+- Vibe Coworks, Office Xpats, Spark Commons, Have-A-Space, The Spot, The Chico Collective and Bremerton Work Space.